NOUR-OMAR/InMemoryDB-WebApp/README.md

 ### Database:

 We have 3 tables in the database :

-1- employees table with 4 columns : id(primary key), name, salary ,departmentId (foreign key) 2- departments table with 2 columns: id(primary key), name, location.
+1- Employees table with 4 columns : id(primary key), name, salary ,departmentId (foreign key)

+2- Departments table with 3 columns: id(primary key), name, location.

-employees table and department tables are related to each other, they are often related by departmentId in employees table referencing the primary key id of the departments table .
+employees table and department tables are related to each other, they are related by departmentId in employees table referencing the primary key id of the departments table .

-3-users table with 4 columns : username(primary key), id(foreign key),password,role.
+3-Users table with 4 columns : username(primary key), id(foreign key),password,role.
-employees table and users tables are related to each other, they are often related by id in users table referencing the primary key id of the employees table . roles column in users table to define the role for each user to access the DB .
+employees table and users tables are related to each other, they are related by id in users table referencing the primary key id of the employees table . roles column in users table to define the role for each user to access the DB .